Lining Pro.com Technical Brief

 | Grade 1 | Minor defect | Low severity observation with limited immediate concern. | Usually monitored or addressed during routine maintenance planning. |

-| Grade 2 | Minor to moderate defect | Condition is noticeable but not usually a high-priority structural concern by itself. | May be tracked, cleaned, or included in future maintenance scheduling. |
+| Grade 2 | Minor to moderate defect | Noticeable condition that is not usually a high-priority structural concern by itself. | May be tracked, cleaned, reinspected, or included in future maintenance scheduling. |

-| Grade 3 | Moderate defect | Condition deserves attention, especially if repeated or combined with other issues. | Often reviewed for monitoring, cleaning, localized repair, or future rehabilitation planning. |
+| Grade 3 | Moderate defect | Condition deserves attention, especially if repeated, growing, located in a critical area, or combined with other issues. | Often reviewed for monitoring, cleaning, localized repair, or future rehabilitation planning. |

-| Grade 4 | Significant defect | Condition may indicate serious deterioration, major obstruction, infiltration, root mass, or structural concern. | Often moves the pipe into repair, rehabilitation, or closer engineering review. |
+| Grade 4 | Significant defect | Condition may indicate serious deterioration, major obstruction, infiltration, root mass, deformation, or structural concern. | Often moves the pipe into repair, rehabilitation, closer inspection, or engineering review. |

-| Grade 5 | Most significant defect | Severe condition that may indicate high failure risk, major wall loss, collapse, severe deformation, gusher infiltration, or major blockage. | Usually treated as a high-priority condition requiring timely action or engineering review. |
+| Grade 5 | Most significant defect | Severe condition that may indicate high failure risk, major wall loss, collapse, severe deformation, gusher infiltration, major blockage, or another serious issue. | Usually treated as a high-priority condition requiring timely review, action, or engineering evaluation. |

 Structural vs Operations and Maintenance Scoring